-Teach a struggling child and change their life.
 As a special education teacher, you champion for children who need different approaches to learning.
-You are an educational leader and advocate, collaborating with families and communities to creatively approach and adapt educational opportunities so all children can achieve their dreams.
+You are an educational leader and advocate, collaborating with families and communities to creatively approach and adapt educational opportunities so all children can achieve their dreams

-Although the many available special education jobs vary, you should expect to adapt curriculum, collaborate with other professionals and families, advocate for students, and become a trusted mentor for students with special needs.
+As a Special Education teacher, you can expect to adapt the curriculum, collaborate with other professionals and families, advocate for students, and become a trusted mentor for students with special needs.
 You will work with students and families to make life-long goals based on high expectations and plan programs to accomplish these goals for continuing education and future employment.
 Special education teachers create and implement plans, teach academic and behavioral skills, and remove barriers between the students and their future goals.

 Frequently Asked Questions